FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Experiments

-Figure~\ref{fig:c10-crossres} shows the effect of including the FlexConv mask in the aliasing regularization for different combinations of resolutions on CIFAR-10.
+Figure~\ref{fig:c10-crossres} shows accuracy change between ten source and target resolution combinations on CIFAR-10, both for including and excluding the FlexConv mask in the aliasing regularization.
 We train at the source resolution for 100 epochs, before testing the model at the target resolution with the upsampling described in Sec.~\ref{sec:crtraining}.
 Next, we adjust $f_{\textrm{Nyq}}(k)$ to the target resolution, and finetune each model for 100 epochs at the target resolution.

 We find that regularizing just $f^+_{\textrm{MAGNet}}$ yields a trade-off.
 It increases the accuracy difference between low and high resolution inference, but also increases the fine-tune accuracy at the target resolution.
 We therefore choose to, by default, regularize $f^+_{\textrm{MAGNet}}$ only.